Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 Artists and Entertainers in Reciprocal Exchange Programs (P-2)

-The P-2 Visa is reserved for artists and entertainers who wish to come to the US through an exchange program in which US based and a foreign-based organizations exchange artists and entertainers.
-The visas are available to both individuals and groups.
-There are few requirements for these exchange programs so long as the people involved are of equal caliber, will be employed in similar conditions and for similar periods of time, and there are similar numbers of people being exchanged.
+The P-2 Visa enables artists and entertainers to come to the US through an exchange program between US and foreign organizations.
+The P-2 visas are available to both individuals and groups.
+The individuals involved should be of equal caliber; work in similar conditions and for similar time periods; and the exchanges should involve similar numbers of individuals.

 P-2 Visa Requirements